ktrnthsnr/food-festival/README.md

 ## Description

-A food festival website containing vivid imagery and a site menu and carousel containing a home page, schedule, and a page for ordering tickets to the festival.
+A food festival website containing vivid imagery and a site menu and carousel showcasing a home page, schedule, and a page for ordering tickets to the festival.

 ## Technology

+Tools used for this project
 - Performance monitoring tools and plugins: Google Lighthouse, Google DevTools, webpack bundler, webpack-bundle-analyzer, file-loader, image-webpack-loader, SW-precache-webpack, webpack-PWA-manifest plugins
-- Software: MongoDB, Mongoose JS, Node.js, npm, Express.js, JavaScript, ES6, HTML, CSS
+- Software: Node.js, npm, Express.js, JavaScript, ES6, HTML, CSS

 ## Installations